sam0jones0/pyantistylometry/features.md

   - (5) Substitute-W(Sub-W): Replace a word with its topk nearest neighbors in a context-aware word vector space.
   - Original / Insert / Delete / Swap / Sub-C / Sub-W
   - foolish / f oolish / folish / fooilsh / fo0lish / silly

+### Emmery, C., Kádár, Á., & Chrupała, G. (2021)
+- Our attack framework extends TextFooler (TF, Jin et al., 2020) in several ways.
+First, a substitute gender classifier is trained, from which the logit output given a document is used to rank words by their prediction importance through an omission score(Section 3.1).
+For the top most important words, substitute candidates are proposed, for which we add two additional techniques (Section 3.2).
+These candidates can be checked and filtered on consistency with the original words (by their POS tags, for example), accepted as-is, or re-ranked (Section 3.3).
+For the latter, we add a scoring method.
+Finally, the remaining candidates are used for itera- tive substitution until TF’s stopping criterion is met(i.e., the prediction changes, or candidates run out)
+- To create D<sub>ADV</sub> , a minimum number of edits is preferred, and thus we rank all words in D by their omission score (similar to e.g., Kádár et al.,2017) according to f' (omission score in Algorithm 1)
+- Lexical Substitution Attacks (see p5, section 4.2 for details)
+  - Synonym Substitution (WS)
+  - Masked Substitution (MB): The embedding-based substitutions can be replaced by a language model predicting the contextually most likely token.
+BERT (Devlin et al., 2019)—a bi-directional encoder (Vaswani et al., 2017) trained through masked language modeling and next-sentence prediction—makes this fairly trivial.
+  - Dropout Substitution (DB) A method to circumvent the former (i.e., BERT’s masked prediction limitations for lexical substitution), was presented by Zhou et al. (2019).
+  - Heuristic Substitution: i.e. Textbugger like perturbations.
+- Candidate Filtering and Re-ranking (semantic consistency checks)
+  - Part-of-Speech and Document Encoding: Remove subtitute token if POS tag differs from original.